zhaohuabing/hugo_blog/content/post/2024-09-22-Introducing Envoy Gateway's Gateway API Extensions-en.md

 Envoy Gateway introduces the following custom resources:

 * Policy Attachment: Includes ClientTrafficPolicy, BackendTrafficPolicy, SecurityPolicy, EnvoyExtensionPolicy, and EnvoyPatchPolicy.
 These policies can be attached to API Gateway resources like Gateway, HTTPRoute, and GRPCRoute to provide advanced traffic management, security, and custom extension capabilities.
+* Custom HTTPRoute Filter: Supports URL rewriting, direct response, and other advanced request and response processing features at the HTTPRoute rule level.
-* Custom Backend: The Backend can be used within HTTPRoute and GRPCRoute rules to route traffic to custom backend services
+* Custom Backend: The Backend can be used within HTTPRoute and GRPCRoute rules to route traffic to non-kubernetes backends, such as IP addresses, hostnames, or UDS addresses.

 The relationship between these custom resources and the standard resources of the Gateway API is illustrated in the diagram below: